evangboucher/DynaDoc/README.md

 ### describeTable('\<TableName\>'); ###

 the describeTable method will query the table description and parse the response.
 The response is parsed into a settings object that contains all the important details about the table and its indexes (names, data types, hash and/range range keys, etc.).
 This method essentially resets the DynaDoc object to work with the default settings for the given TableName.
+If TableName is null or undefined, then the table name that the dynaDoc object was created with will be used.

 ### setSettings({\<SettingsObject\>}); ###